aamaliaa/mta-gtfs/README.md

 ```
 * uses [node-fetch](https://github.com/bitinn/node-fetch) to make http requests
 * returns Promise objects and makes use of native Promises (make sure you are using >= Node v0.12)

+#### MTA

+For feed information, see http://datamine.mta.info/list-of-feeds.

+In order to use the MTA real-time APIs, you will need an MTA API key from here: http://datamine.mta.info/user/register.

 ### Get subway stop info